crusbodia/esign/README.md

  - Run `php artisan db:seed` to add default user to DB
  - Run `php artisan serve` to run server
  - [Swagger](http://localhost:8000/api/documentation) documentation
+ - In case of some Swagger issues there is [Esign.postman_collection.json](Esign.postman_collection.json) file for Postman

 ### Potential improvements:
  - State pattern for Signature status